KalandarovJamshid01/PersonalPortfolio/README.md

 - The application uses MySQL for data storage
 - Drizzle ORM is used for database interactions
-- TanStack Query handles data fetching on the frontend
+- TanStack Query handles data fetching on the frontend"# PersonalPortfolio"